CityOfPhiladelphia/grafana-iac/README.md

 When developing new features, it is best to test the full functionality before merging to `main`.
 This is because the CI integration, while thorough for verifying the Terraform code itself, does not verify that the actual code will work as intended.

+Since we only budgeted a single environment, the prod environment, there is no way to fully test development without downtimes.
+Please work with Ryan Weast.
+In the future, if this tool is well utilized, we will add more environments.

 ### Getting credentials locally

 Check out the credentials that are pulled from Keeper in the [.github/workflows](.github/workflows) files.
 Set those up locally.